Important Facts

 If you think that only fancy titles like Team Lead will demonstrate your leadership qualities.
 You can think of any small projects you handled or even the smallest of initiatives you took in difficult situations or helped motivate your team members to complete a tough task at hand.
 All of this counts as leadership qualities.

 Explain the mistake and then what you learned from it for the future.
-If possible, also mention what you did afterwards to ensure you do not repeat the mistake.
-Recruiters ask this question to ensure that their employees are people who are self-aware, can take critique, and work better by learning from their mistakes.
+If possible, also mention what you did afterward to ensure you do not repeat the mistake.
+Recruiters ask this question to ensure that their employees are self-aware people, can take critique, and work better by learning from their mistakes.

-This question is similar to the one above and should be answered in a similar way.
+This question is similar to the one above and should be answered similarly.
 You must narrate an actual incident of failure.
-But before that you must be clear of how you define failure and the same must reflect in your answer so that the interviewers know your perspective on failure.
+But before that, you must be clear about how you define failure and the same must be reflected in your answer so that the interviewers know your perspective on failure.

-Then you can continue with story in accordance with that definition.
+Then you can continue with the story by that definition.
 Your answer should reflect what you learned from the entire situation because that is actually what interests the recruiter.
 Again, do not be too confident to say that you never faced failure because that might backfire big time.

 This is the question that you will definitely face in any job interview and it is a tough one.
 You must ensure to keep things positive about your previous organization.
-You can frame things in a way that shows you are wanting to take on new/different opportunities.
+You can frame things in a way that shows you want to take on new/different opportunities.

 For instance, you can say you wish to explore more in the field or that you want to switch to a different role.
 It is a really bad idea to badmouth the previous organization.